bmartin1/bmartin1.github.io/_posts/2021-04-01-everyday-sounds.md

   Examples of applications that employ systems capable of Acoustic Intelligence.
 </div>

- Acoustic Intelligence (or Sound Understanding or Audio Analytics) is a field that aims to build systems that can automatically recognize sounds in order to extract meaning that helps us react accordingly.
+ <p align="justify">Acoustic Intelligence (or Sound Understanding or Audio Analytics) is a field that aims to build systems that can automatically recognize sounds in order to extract meaning that helps us react accordingly.
 This emerging field is part of Machine Hearing, and involves sound-related tasks that resemble human hearing, like speech and music processing, but also tasks that have nothing to do with human hearing, like sonography, seismic and sonar [1].
 Acoustically intelligent systems are based on Artificial Intelligence and rely on Machine Learning and Audio Signal Processing.
-Such systems are being used in multiple applications.
+Such systems are being used in multiple applications.</p>

-•	In Healthcare, [Sound Intelligence](https://www.soundintel.com/) has developed acoustic monitoring systems for hospital rooms to identify sounds that imply emergencies for patients in order to alert the caregiver, such as the sound of a person moaning.
+ <p align="justify">•	In Healthcare, <a href="https://www.soundintel.com/">Sound Intelligence</a> has developed acoustic monitoring systems for hospital rooms to identify sounds that imply emergencies for patients in order to alert the caregiver, such as the sound of a person moaning.</p>

-•	In 2020, the Apple Watch uses its motion sensors and microphones to detect hand-washing movements and water-flowing sounds.
-If the user finishes washing their hands too early, the watch will prompt a message to keep washing [2].
+ <p align="justify">•	In 2020, the Apple Watch uses its motion sensors and microphones to detect hand-washing movements and water-flowing sounds.
+If the user finishes washing their hands too early, the watch will prompt a message to keep washing [2].</p>

-•	For Smart Homes, [Audio Analytics](https://www.audioanalytic.com/) employ acoustic sensors to detect domestic and safety related sounds, such as dog barking, glass breaking and baby crying.
+ <p align="justify">•	For Smart Homes, <a href="https://www.audioanalytic.com/">Audio Analytics</a> employ acoustic sensors to detect domestic and safety related sounds, such as dog barking, glass breaking and baby crying.</p>

-•	Digital assistants identify human-produced sounds to enhance our interaction with them.
+ <p align="justify">•	Digital assistants identify human-produced sounds to enhance our interaction with them.
 For example, Amazon Alexa recognizes spoken language and  will soon recognize laughter too.
-We could take laughter recognition one step further, if Alexa tells us a joke and recognizes our different types of laughter, it could adapt the jokes to our humor.
+We could take laughter recognition one step further, if Alexa tells us a joke and recognizes our different types of laughter, it could adapt the jokes to our humor.</p>

-•	In Automotive, Waymo's self-driving cars identify sounds to respond safely to emergency vehicles and traffic warnings [3].
+ <p align="justify">•	In Automotive, Waymo's self-driving cars identify sounds to respond safely to emergency vehicles and traffic warnings [3].
 For example, the sound of a wailing siren from an emergency vehicle can be heard miles away.
-Depending on where the sound is coming from, the car will react accordingly, if it's coming from behind, the car has to pull over, but if it's coming ahead the car has to stop.
+Depending on where the sound is coming from, the car will react accordingly, if it's coming from behind, the car has to pull over, but if it's coming ahead the car has to stop.</p>

-•	For Security and Surveillance in the urban context, sounds are identified to detect safety-related events, like glass breaking or gun shots.
-New York University and local authorities are doing this as part of the [SONYC](https://wp.nyu.edu/sonyc/) project, which uses acoustic sensors located across New York City's downtown.
+ <p align="justify">•	For Security and Surveillance in the urban context, sounds are identified to detect safety-related events, like glass breaking or gun shots.
+New York University and local authorities are doing this as part of the <a href="https://wp.nyu.edu/sonyc/">SONYC</a> project, which uses acoustic sensors located across New York City's downtown.</p>

-•	Acoustic monitoring of machinery identify sounds to determine whether machines need to be repaired or replaced.
-For example, in 2020 Bosch Research presented a device called [SoundSee](https://www.bosch.com/stories/acoustic-sensors/) which monitors machines in the International Space Station.
+ <p align="justify">•	Acoustic monitoring of machinery identify sounds to determine whether machines need to be repaired or replaced.
+For example, in 2020 Bosch Research presented a device called <a href="https://www.bosch.com/stories/acoustic-sensors/">SoundSee</a> which monitors machines in the International Space Station.</p>

-•	Everyday people record their lives and shared them in social media.
+ <p align="justify">•	Everyday people record their lives and shared them in social media.
 In fact, over 82% of the consumer traffic on the Internet are videos according to CISCO [4].
 The soundtrack contains all kinds of sounds that can be used to index and organize content.
-Microsoft began offering recognition of audience reaction sounds (e.g. laughing, clapping, booing) for the [Azure's Video Indexer](https://azure.microsoft.com/en-us/services/media-services/video-indexer/) tool in 2020.
-YouTube started in 2017 by adding captioning of three sounds to their videos [5].
+Microsoft began offering recognition of audience reaction sounds (e.g. laughing, clapping, booing) for the <a href="https://azure.microsoft.com/en-us/services/media-services/video-indexer/">Azure's Video Indexer</a>  tool in 2020.
+YouTube started in 2017 by adding captioning of three sounds to their videos [5].</p>

-Current products recognize a few sounds, but we should look into the next frontiers of Acoustic Intelligence.
+<p align="justify">Current products recognize a few sounds, but we should look into the next frontiers of Acoustic Intelligence.
 The next generation of the technology will aim to understand the meaning of sounds in a given context, similar to the Waymo example.
 Software that processes sounds will not only be done in isolation, but also in multimodal setups, combining for example speech, text, images and haptic feedback.
 On the hardware side, audio will be processed by any device with a microphone, headphones, hearing aids, speakers, and acoustic sensors.
 Applications will include Entertainment, Health, Automotive, Surveillance and Monitoring.
 Consumer products are expected to grow exponentially their market size and reach USD 4.42 billion by 2025 [6].
-In conclusion, Acoustic Intelligence will enhance how computers hear beyond speech and will be part of our everyday lives.
+In conclusion, Acoustic Intelligence will enhance how computers hear beyond speech and will be part of our everyday lives.</p>

 <h3>References</h3>
 1. Lyon, Richard F. "Machine hearing: An emerging field [exploratory dsp]."
 IEEE signal processing magazine 27.5 (2010): 131-139.